Stigant/Covid-Blog-Post/README.md

 <h2> Files </h2>

-The repo contains three csv files containing relevant data, sourced as described below.
+The repo contains two csv files containing relevant data, sourced as described below.

 The main body of work is a Jypiter notebook.
 This contains the code used to answer the three questions posed in the blog post.
 The methods used were essentially inbuilt, but there are functions written to simplify some tasks and allow for experimenation.
 Most notably is pipe, this takes